 8419 International Accounting (3).
 Introduction to accounting regulations and practices outside of the U.S., accounting regulation for foreign registrants on the NYSE and NASDAQ, international accounting standards and international management control issues.
 Review of cultural frameworks; transfer pricing methods, and international accounting standards.
 Prerequisites: 3346 and 3347 (Study Abroad Program, Spring semester).

 8423 Tax Research and Planning (3).
 Development and application of professional tax research and planning skills.
 Focus is on formulating solutions to realistic tax cases and communicating results to other tax professionals and clients.
 Responsibilities of CPAs in tax practice is also covered.
 Prerequisites: 4353 or 7353.
 (Fall semester)

 8424 Fraud Examination (3).
-A study of the methods and techniques of fraud examination, particularly with regard to frauds prepetrated by the company against the public.
-The ethical and professional standards that underly the accountant's responsibility for fraud detection and prevention are emphasized.
+A study of the methods and techniques of fraud examination, particularly with regard to frauds perpetrated by the company against the public.
+The ethical and professional standards that underlie the accountant's responsibility for fraud detection and prevention are emphasized.
 Prerequisite: 4384 or 7384 (or concurrent enrollment), Graduate standing.

 8436 Financial Accounting Theory and Practice III (3).
 Continuation of 3346.
 Addresses a series of special financial accounting topics including income taxes, pensions, leases, business combinations, consolidated statements, and foreign currency translation.
 Prerequisite: 3346.
 (Fall semester only)